ALOBlack19/YVR-Business-licences-research/README.md

 ## Project Goals
 - 📈 Analyze long-term trends in business openings and closures.
-- 🏙️ Identify neighborhoods and business types with growth potential.
+- 🏙️ Identify local areas and business types with growth potential.
 - 🧩 Evaluate stability and lifecycle of businesses.
 - 🌱 Discover new opportunities based on saturation and seasonal behavior.